Some registered voters are eligible to vote absentee because of age, health or work demands, or their affiliation with the U.S. armed forces.

 Eligible Absentee Voters include any duly qualified and registered elector who will be absent from their county of residence on Election Day or any of the following individuals who may not be present on Election Day:

-- Anyone 65 years of age or older.
+- Sixty-five (65) years of age or older.